Why Consultants Work with Large Companies

 Big companies can afford to spend big money with small businesses, but pitching your services to a large enterprise can be daunting.
 However, if you know your market and have done your research, it is possible to refine your services to meet corporate demand.
 In fact, the number of high-earning independent professionals is on the rise—more than 3 million full-time independents report earning $100,000 or more each year.
-These independents tend to work in highly-skilled fields, and demand for their services is high thanks to a strong economy.
+These independents tend to work in highly-skilled fields, and demand for their services is high.

 While there tends to be more red tape involved when working with a big client, it is often worth it.
 When thinking about the future of your business, keep these three benefits of landing big clients in mind.